graefchen/graefchen.github.io/src/p/ad.md

 ---
-title: Writing in the ATW style
 date: 2024-06-22
-draft: true
+draft: false
 ---

+# Writing in the ATW style

 <!--
 Some working titles:
 - "Ters, Terser, ATW"
 - "From codegolf to apl"
 -->

-# Writing in the ATW style

 This here is my attempt to characterise the
 ATW([Artur Whitney](<https://en.wikipedia.org/wiki/Arthur_Whitney_(computer_scientist)>))